dletorey/rebuild/src/leets/caturday.md

 Controversial I know but this definitely not their best track it’s just their most famous.

-This blatantly obvious, because as soon as it started 90% of the audience, well certainly the younger members of the audience, all got their phones out.
+This was blatantly obvious, because as soon as it started 90% of the audience, well certainly the younger members of the audience, all got their phones out.

 They did a superb job of this and everyone was very excited.
 At the end there were huge confetti canons quite a sight.